The Core Mandate: A New Digital Social Contract

 It's important to understand the Act's boundaries.
 It is not a silver bullet for all online problems.
 Key areas outside its direct scope include:

 - Paid-for Advertising: Scams and harmful content in paid ads are largely outside the scope of the Online Safety Act itself, though they are covered by other regulations like the Advertising Standards Authority (ASA) codes.
+This is a major, controversial omission.

 - Email and One-to-One Messages: Content in emails, SMS, and one-to-one messaging apps (like a direct message between two people on WhatsApp) is not covered, unless it involves CSEA or terrorism.